russelg/radio2/README.md

 Also make sure your virtualenv is activated before running the server.

 A Caddy config is included to get started quickly.

+:warning: **By default the first user to register becomes an admin, so please register an account to use for admin purposes before you expose the website to the public internet.** :warning:

 ### Stream